Python-Ensemble-Toolbox/PET/README.md

 python3 -m pip install -e .
 ```

 Note that the ```-e``` option installs the package in a way you can make changes to the source code and have the changes take effect immediately (no re-installation required).
 Alternatively, you can install with ``` python3 -m pip install .``` where it installs it like a third-party package.
-Note also that if you do not install PIPT inside a virtual environment, you may have to add a ```--user``` option to install to your local Python site packages (usually located in ```~/.local```).
+Note also that if you do not install PET inside a virtual environment, you may have to add a ```--user``` option to install to your local Python site packages (usually located in ```~/.local```).

 If you have not added your SSH key to Github, you might get problems installing the ```pyresito``` package.
 If so, you have to install it separately and ensure that they are a part of the ```PYTHONPATH```.